 Where I am headed

 Investigating other tools.
-The Course Design Rubric for the OEI under B.1, Communication Strategies discusses how a distinguished or exemplary strategy would be to have students participate in “timely interaction and facilitate “rapid response “communication where they gain practice discussing course content extemporaneously without looking up basic declarative information” (p.7).
+The CVC-OEI Course Design Rubric will help to strengthen elements of Library 4 for the CVC Exchange.
+As I researched the Rubric, I came across a document created by Saddleback College that lists detailed criteria for meeting each of the objectives.
+For example, under Section B: Interaction, the Saddleback rubric document breaks it down into distinct focus areas and gives examples on how to meet the “Distinguished/Exemplary” criteria as well as describing the other levels of mastery.
+Under the section B.1, they describe a distinguished or exemplary strategy would be to have students participate in “timely interaction and facilitate “rapid response “communication where they gain practice discussing course content extemporaneously without looking up basic declarative information” (p.7).
 Twitter conversations would fit this bill.
 I would like to implement a Twitter assignment or something similar in fall 2019.
 As mentioned earlier, I’ll be investigating Pinterest as a curation tool where students can collect statistics and infographics on their topic and, at the same time, connect with other like-minded researchers — outside the walls of the LMS.

 California Virtual Campus Online Education Initiative. (n.d.).
 Course design rubric for the online education initiative.
 Retrieved from https://www.saddleback.edu/uploads/faculty-resources/oei_rubric.pdf